-Level of detail requirement Reg 2.20(4) In particular, those exercises must ensure that those persons will be trained to function in the event of emergency with an adequate degree of knowledge, preparedness and confidence concerning the relevant emergency procedures.
+Level of detail requirement Reg 2.20(4) In particular, those exercises must ensure that persons on the facility will be trained to function in the event of emergency with an adequate degree of knowledge, preparedness and confidence concerning the relevant emergency procedures.

-Content requi Content requirement Reg 2.20(5) The safety case must provide for the operator of the facility to ensure, as far as reasonably practicable, that the escape drill exercises and fire drill exercises are held in accordance with the safety case relating to the facility.
+Content requirement Reg 2.20(5) The safety case must provide for the operator of the facility to ensure, as far as is reasonably practicable, that the escape drill exercises and fire drill exercises are held in accordance with the safety case relating to the facility.